-NI 8.4.4 Certification code
+GB 8.4.4 Certification code

-- 1. Each certification body is issued with a unique certifier code. - 2.
-You must use this code if you are packing and labelling products yourself or if another Soil Association certified business in the UK is packing or labelling the product on your behalf.
+- 1. Each certification body is issued with a unique certifier code. - You must use Soil Association Certification's code if you are packing and labelling products yourself or if another Soil Association certified business in the UK is packing or labelling the product on your behalf.